Zylann/Grid/README.txt

 			s_ : static variable

 		Each file containing one class has the same name for header and source.
-		If there is more classes, the file has the name of the main class or main class group. if a file do not contains any class, its name begins with a lower case character.
+		If there is more classes, the file has the name of the main class or main class group.
+		if a file do not contains any class, its name begins with a lower case character.
 		The project can have header-only files.

 	Indentation :

 		Size : 4 spaces, all braces-aligned format (ANSI). some exceptions can be done for very small, huge block combinations or too long lines. exception : no indentation before "public", "protected" or "private" keywords.

 	Margin :

 		the margin is set to 100 characters.
+		If a line is too large, please split it.

 	Comments :

 		FIXME: known or potential bug to fix
 		TODO : task to do, removed when done.
-Global tasks are placed in main.cpp SUGG : suggestion
+			   Global tasks are placed in main.cpp.
+		SUGG : suggestion
 		NOTE : note